Breast Cancer Awareness & Education

 Donations

-This important cause is close to our founder Eila Petty’s heart, as is support for education projects with a focus on vulnerable and disadvantaged young people in Kenya.
+This important cause is close to our founder Eila Petty-Ashman's heart, as is support for education projects with a focus on vulnerable and disadvantaged young people in Kenya.

 Since 2017, Eila has contributed to Breast Cancer Awareness through informative campaigns, fundraising and collecting surgical bras and prothesis donated by breast cancer survivors in England through the link with the breast cancer team at Southmead hospital, Bristol, UK